tomherni/tomherni.dev/src/public/blog/curly-quotes-with-quote-quote/index.md

 I'm pleased to announce the first stable release of QuoteQuote—a library that converts boring, straight quotes to beautiful, typographically correct curly quotes, also known as _smart quotes_.

 QuoteQuote is available on [GitHub](https://github.com/tomherni/quote-quote) and [npm](https://www.npmjs.com/package/quote-quote).
-Feel free to download it using your favorite package manager, such as npm, pnpm, or yarn.
+Download it using your favorite package manager, such as npm, pnpm, or yarn.

 ```sh
 npm install quote-quote